 - Place yard waste in a biodegradable Coralville yard waste bag, or in a 33-gallon container that has an annual yard waste sticker.

-- If you use a yard waste bag, only Coralville biodegradable yard waste bags will be picked up.
-Other types of yard waste bags will not be picked up.
+Type of bag: If you use a yard waste bag, only Coralville biodegradable yard waste bags will be picked up.
+Other yard waste bags will not be picked up.

 Coralville Biodegradable Yard Waste Bags